SURF in FIJI

 Some things to note:

-- This is a SHARED adventure which means shared chores, expenses, and fun.
-We’re all equals on the boat, we vote and share our opinions, but as captain interested in being efficient and safe, I’ll make the final decisions
+- To be clear, this is NOT a charter.
+This is a SHARED adventure which means shared chores, expenses, and fun.
+We’re all equals on the boat, we vote and share our opinions, but as an experienced captain interested in being efficient and safe, I’ll make the final decisions

-- Expenses are a fixed amount per day and will cover everything on board (food, beer, fuel, etc.)
+- Expenses are a fixed amount per day and will cover everything on board (food, beer a contribution for fuel, etc.) Vegetarians, vegans, pescatarians, carnivores, alcohol abstainers all contribute the same amount.

 - Preference will be given to good cooks, surfers, kite boarders, guitar players, sailors (in that order)

-- I’m looking for people around my age (25-35 basically) Please don’t be offended by this or try to convince me otherwise, my mind is fairly made up and I won’t make exceptions
+- I’m looking for people around my age (25-35 basically) Please don’t be offended by this or try to convince me otherwise, my mind is made up and I'm trying to save your time upfront since I won’t make exceptions

 - Sailing experience helps but isn’t necessary.
 However, good attitude is a must.
 I’m happy to teach you the rest!